 Amy Meyer is a self-published author of “Day by Day - A Creative Guide to Living Your Best Life with Clarity, Intention & Flow.”
 She is a photographer, a creative entrepreneur and the creator of The Soul Shine Collective.
 The Soul Shine Collective’s mission is to inspire others to live their best life through challenges, coursework and workshops that can be utilized in both personal and professional settings.
 After a series of life altering events, including having two children under two, Amy was inspired to begin her own healing and wellness journey in the ﬁght against postpartum depression and anxiety.
 She uses her life experiences, creativity, gift of discernment, education and inspiration to encourage others to strive for excellence and live their most authentic life.
 Amy helps audiences connect deeper by determining one’s own self-worth and path for success.
 She earned a B.A. in Communications/Public Relations in 2005 from the University of West Florida and has more than 15 years of experience developing brand messages and strategic planning for government organizations, entertainment companies and corporate business clients to help channel their vision, develop team partnerships and direct marketing plans at local, regional and national levels.
 Amy calls DeFuniak Springs, Florida home where she lives with her two daughters and fur babies.
 “Connection makes life worth living," Amy likes to say.
 "I believe we each have a soul purpose and that we are meant to pursue our God-given destiny to be the light while we’re here on Earth-- to be loved, to be heard and to love others."

-Chris is president of the Florida Chautauqua Association and the 2020 Assembly program chair.
+Chris is president of the Florida Chautauqua Association and served as program chair for the 2008-2016 assemblies and the 2020 assembly.
 He is a resident of DeFuniak Springs and is employed by the City of DeFuniak Springs as the City's grant writer and public information officer.
 Chris is an award-winning broadcast journalist with WMBB-TV, and ABC affiliate in Panama City, Florida.
 He grew up in Foxboro, Massachusetts and received his BA in Political Science at Georgia Southwestern College (now Georgia Southwestern State University) in 1985 in Americus, Georgia.
 Following his college graduation, Chris worked as a personal aide to former President Jimmy Carter at The Carter Center in Atlanta, a nonprofit, non-partisan public policy institute affiliated with Emory University.
 His work with the Carters has taken him Nigeria, Ghana, Kenya, Tanzania, Uganda, Ethiopia, Sudan, Saudi Arabia, Egypt and England.